 Course Fees are payable annually in advance in Michaelmas Term.
 For students who are privately funded, the College permits payment of fees in two instalments.
 The first 50% would be due on your first Battels statement in Michaelmas Term and the balance on your Hilary Term statement.
-No application is necessary but it is very helpful if you can let us know if you wish to take up this option.
+No application is necessary but it is very helpful if you can let us know if you wish to take up this option before the middle of October.
 Please note this applies to payment of fees only and all other charges must be paid.

 Approved tuition fees are claimed by, and paid directly to, the College in respect of those who have AHRC, Research Council, or Local Authority (LA) awards.
-In the absence of a specific written commitment by a feepaying authority to meet the cost of tuition fees as they become due, the College holds students themselves responsible for payment of their fees.
+In the absence of a specific written commitment by a fee-paying authority to meet the cost of tuition fees as they become due, the College holds students themselves responsible for payment of their fees.

 Course fees for graduates are paid from admission to completion of the course being studied.
 Most students undertaking only a DPhil are liable for nine terms of fees in total.
 Students undertaking a DPhil within one of the Doctoral Training Centres are liable for 12 terms of fees in total.
-Students starting a DPhil after a one-year taught graduate course (e.g. an MSt, MSc) become liable for a further nine terms of fees (i.e. are liable for twelve terms of fees in total).
-Students starting a DPhil after a two-year taught graduate course become liable for a further six terms of fees (i.e. are liable for twelve terms of fees in total).
-Students starting a DPhil after a two-year taught graduate course become liable for a further six terms of fees (i.e. are liable for twelve terms of fees in total).
+Students starting a DPhil after a one-year taught graduate course (e.g. an MSt, MSc) become liable for a further 9 terms of fees (i.e. are liable for 12 terms of fees in total).
+Students starting a DPhil after a two-year taught graduate course become liable for a further 6 terms of fees (i.e. are liable for 12 terms of fees in total).
 Students transferring from one course to another (e.g. MSt to DPhil) will be required to satisfy the College that they have sufficient funding for the further course of study.

 Candidates reading for taught courses and clinical medicine pay course fees for the duration of the course.
-Information about the various lengths of time for which fees are payable can be found at http://www.ox.ac.uk/students/fees-funding/fees/liability.
+Information about the various lengths of time for which fees are payable can be found at www.ox.ac.uk/students/fees-funding/fees/liability.

 The University applies a continuation charge for graduates starting research study from 2011 onwards, once they have exceeded the standard period of course fee liability.
-The University continuation charge is £572 per term in 2023/24.
+The University continuation charge is £628 per term in 2024-25.
 The same rate will apply to all students, regardless of fee status (Home or Overseas) and will be reviewed on an annual basis.
 Bursary schemes may be available to which students may apply for support towards these charges.
 Further information is available from your Department/Faculty.

-A college continuation charge (£121 per term in 2023-24) is payable by registered DPhil students who started from 2011 onwards and have completed four years (12 terms) of DPhil study or five years (15 terms) of DPhil study for students undertaking a DPhil within one of the Doctoral Training Centres.
+A college continuation charge (£131 per term in 2024-25) is payable by registered DPhil students who started from 2011 onwards and have completed four years (12 terms) of DPhil study or five years (15 terms) of DPhil study for students undertaking a DPhil within one of the Doctoral Training Centres.
 The continuation charge is not payable between thesis submission and viva.